marick/lens2/mostly_words/for_access_novices.md

    Deeply.update(network, lens, & MapSet.update(&1, :some_name))
 ```

-As it should, it looks almost the same to update a *subset* of the clusters:
+As you'd hope, it looks almost the same to update a *subset* of the clusters:

 ```elixir
    lens = Lens.key(:name_to_cluster) |> Lens.keys([:gate, :watcher]) |> Lens.key(:downstream)